nour-hajallie/TrelloTestAutomation/README.md

 The Test functions are in UnitTest1.cs and in order, 4 functions are created:

-Front End functions: are created using Selenium, the folder PageObjects contains the selectors and functions related to each page
+## Front End functions:

+These functions are created using Selenium, the folder PageObjects contains the selectors and functions related to each page

+### TestUIInviteMemberToBoardViaEmail:

-1- TestUIInviteMemberToBoardViaEmail: this function will be able to check if the invitation of a member to a board via an Email is working correctly
+This function will be able to check if the invitation of a member to a board via an Email is working correctly

 Steps:

-	1- User 1 authenticate
+	- User 1 authenticate

-	2- Search for the board created
+	- Search for the board created

-	3- Invite member via email
+	- Invite member via email

-	4- User 2 authenticate
+	- User 2 authenticate

-	5- Notification of invitation is checked
+	- Notification of invitation is checked

+### TestUIDeleteBoard:

-2- TestUIDeleteBoard: this function will be able to check the action delete board
+This function will be able to check the action delete board

 Steps:

-	1- User 1 authenticate
+	- User 1 authenticate

-	2- Search for the board created
+	- Search for the board created

-	3- Delete the board
+	- Delete the board

+## BackEnd Function:

-BackEnd Function: RestSharp and NUnit are used, the folder DataEntities was created to be aple to map the response of the api into each class
+These functions are created using RestSharp and NUnit are used, the folder DataEntities was created to be aple to map the response of the api into each class

+### TestAPIInviteMemberToBoardViaEmail:

-1- TestAPIInviteMemberToBoardViaEmail: this function will be able to check if the api related to invite member via email is working fine
+This function will be able to check if the api related to invite member via email is working fine

+### TestAPIDeleteBoard:

-2- TestAPIDeleteBoard: this function will be able to check if the api related to delete a board is working fine
+This function will be able to check if the api related to delete a board is working fine

 # Pre-Requisite